imazen/resizer/readme.md

 ### Notes for developers working on the code base

 * Make sure you have NuGet 2.7 installed with package restore enabled
-* If you have Visual Studio 2008/2010, don't try to open the unit tests (they require .NET 4.5)
+* If you have Visual Studio 2008/2010, don't try to open the unit tests (they require .NET 4.51)

 We use Visual Studio 2012 & 2013 internally for development

 This repository contains all ImageResizer core and plugin code, with history back to V1.

+# V4 Changes

+1. .NET 4.5.1 is targeted by all projects.
+2. ImageResizer.Mvc has been merged with ImageResizer.
+You can safely remove references to ImageResizer.Mvc.3.
+AzureReader and S3Reader have already replaced by AzureReader2 and S3Reader, and will be deprecated.
+4. Stub Controls plugin has been removed.

+# Things to do in the last V3.X release

+1. Update AzureReader and S3Reader nuget descriptions to forward users to AzureReader2 and S3Reader2